 Block negative persons

 Do you have someone who just won’t back up?
 Someone who keeps sending you annoying messages?
 Someone who always brings you down? – You are not alone!
-It even seems to be quite common and that’s why WhatsApp decided to add a setting for blocking.
+It even seems to be quite common and that’s why there is a setting to block a contact on WhatsApp.

 How to block a person

 If you have a person in your life that is not backing up and always brings you down, we recommend not just to block that person, but also to delete the whole conversation.
 This way, you won’t see the person at all when you open WhatsApp!

 Did you know that you can use WhatsApp on a Mac or on a Windows PC? – With keyboard?
 It makes writing messages so much easier!
 If you are a lot in front of a notebook or desktop, go ahead and try it out!